MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-usage.md

 ## Tutorial

-At the end of this tutorial, you have deployed your first route using only WASM content.

 1. [Before your start](#before-your-start)
 2. [Create the route with the plugin validator](#create-the-route-with-the-plugin-validator)
 3. [Test your validator](#test-your-validator)
 4. [Update the target of the route by replacing the target with a WASM file](#update-the-target-of-the-route-by-replacing-the-target-with-a-wasm-file)
 5. [Final test](#final-test)

+After completing these steps you will have a route using WASM content.

 ## Before your start